baiqqk/MyNetWorker/README.md

 UdpServer.go is not encrypted.You can encrypt udp data with Aes.go by your self.</br>
 AesTcpClient.go is encrypted with AES.
 AES's key is exchanged with ecc.</br>
 </br>
-tcpClientBase.go: Implement the most basic connection, disconnection, read, and write operations of TCP communication.</br>
+tcpClientBase.go: Implement the most basic connect, disconnect, read, and write operations of TCP communication.</br>
 </br>
 Package.go: Define a tcp package.</br>
 </br>